 - lnkd.in – LinkedIn

 Also, ccTLDs are being used by many local and global institutions and brands.
 Especially global brands register their domains with various ccTLDs for country distributorships.

 ccTLD Domain Name Sales

 ccTLDs have a rich history of sales as well.
-According to Namebio data, highest-priced ccTLD sales of all times is kredit.de (“credit”) that was sold through Sedo for 1,169,175$ in 2008.
+According to Namebio data, highest-priced ccTLD sales of all times is kredit.de (“credit”) that was sold through Sedo for $1,169,175 in 2008.
 Second and third biggest sales are listed as cruise.co.uk and cruises.co.uk.
-These two sales amount to 2,200,000$ in total.
-Rest of the list include domain sales like credit.fr (“credit” – 2010), furniture.co.uk (2016) and jobs.ca.
+These two sales amount to $2,200,000 in total.
+The rest of the list includes domain sales like credit.fr (“credit” – 2010), furniture.co.uk (2016) and jobs.ca.